IST-EVA-Support/EVA_Show-Case/src/demo/part-preparation/README.md

 Install.sh will perform the following steps:

 1. Build the required plug-ins for this showcase and install them into ADLINK EVASDK.
+2. Download required demo videos and inference intermediate model file (*.etlt*) and its label file.
+3. Check cmake version and installed it with minmum required version.
+4. Build TensorRT required feature layers into plugin from NVIDIA *Open Source Software(OSS)*.
-2. Download the inference intermediate model file and optimize it to TensorRT format on the local device.
+5. Optimize it to TensorRT format (*.engine*) on the local device.
-3. Download the required showcase demo videos and plug-in setup files.
+6. Install required python packages.

+For this showcase now only support for NVIDIA device.

 ### For this showcase: